 To succeed in investing, you’ve got to learn the skills to manage yourself and your emotions.

-Emotional neutrality is the key.
-You should only invest for logical, rational reasons, and never, for example, because your colleagues or relatives are buying in droves and making money right now.
+Emotional neutrality, the concept of removing greed, fear, and other human emotions from financial or investment decisions as much as possible, is the key.
+You should only invest for logical, rational reasons, and never, for example, because your colleagues are buying in droves and making a killing (and especially not because some day traders banded together to tank a hedge fund).
 Most important but hard to follow: make sure that you do not get carried away with the crowd.

 A lot has been written about crowd behavior in the investment industry, but more attention is being paid to the phenomena of emotional contagion.
 As the term suggests, people can infect each other behaviorally.
-And, in investment matters, this can cost everyone a lot of money (remember the technology bubble of the late 1990’s and more recently the housing bubble of the mid-2000′s)?
+And, in investment matters, this can cost everyone a lot of money (remember the technology bubble of the late 1990s and the housing bubble of the mid-2000s?).

-In fact, history has shown that it is generally best to do the diametrical opposite to what the crowd is doing.
-When the crowd is cheering and buying, look to sell; when it is panicking and selling, it is generally time to make your move and buy!
+In fact, history has shown that it is generally best to do what is diametrically opposite to what the crowd is doing.
+When the crowd is cheering and buying, look to sell; when it is panicking and selling, it is generally time to make your move and buy.

-Investment contagion frequently leads to irrational or imprudent behavior by preventing “rational” evaluations of investment opportunities, and gets in the way of sound decision-making.
+Investment contagion frequently gets in the way of sound decision making and leads to irrational or imprudent behavior by preventing reasoned, logical evaluations of investment opportunities.

-Patience is a key trait for successful investors, as there is always the temptation to “get infected” by group behavior, ruled by greed or fear.
+Patience is a key trait for successful investors, as there is always the temptation to “get infected” by group behavior, which is often ruled by greed or fear.
 Being patient will help an investor through volatile markets because the long-term investment mindset will take the focus off the short-term volatility.

-Fortitude is the “mental and emotional strength in facing difficulty, adversity, danger or temptation.”
-This is probably the hardest emotional quality to foster, as a paper loss can feel very painful due to our natural aversion to loss.
-Having fortitude means being able to overcome the anguish that you may have made a bad decision and to soldier on even though the odds seem against you.
+Fortitude is the “mental and emotional strength in facing difficulty, adversity, danger, or temptation.”
+This is probably the hardest emotional quality to foster, as a loss on paper can feel very real and very painful due to our natural aversion to loss.
+Having fortitude means being able to overcome the anguish that you may have made a poor decision and to soldier on even though the odds seem against you.
 Fortitude is a powerful trait, honed by many years of being in the market and getting used to the market’s manic swings.

 Having a good, neutral adviser is also great help.
-Objective fee only investment advisors can be invaluable partners in ensuring that you don’t get carried away or become imprudent in the face of peer pressure, media noise (CNBC etc), volatile markets, greed, overconfidence, fear and regret.
-A good adviser should keep you focused on what matters most, a well thought out and disciplined investment plan designed to meet your goals.
+Objective, fee–only investment advisors can be invaluable partners in ensuring that you don’t get carried away or become careless in the face of peer pressure, media noise, volatile markets, greed, overconfidence, fear, and regret.
+A good adviser should keep you focused on what matters most: your endgame, reaching your financial goals by sticking to a well thought–out and disciplined investment plan.